Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/honors.md

   * Issued by Ministry of Education of the People's Republic of China.

 * **First-class Academic Scholarship for Graduate Students**, Oct.
-2020 and Oct.
-2021
+2020, Oct.
+2021 and Oct.
+2022
   * Issued by China University of Geosciences.